FliperTail/TrioChat/README.md

 - Adding photo uploads is not planned to come soon anytime
 - Making custom clients is allowed but must be open source stated by the license
 - This project is just a side project.
 Development might be slow depending on the day
-- THIS PROJECT IS ONLY IN DEMO AS OF NOW!
+- THIS PROJECT IS ONLY IN BETA AS OF NOW!
 - Credit to Catattack for testing some things for me